orionrobots/orionrobots.github.io/_posts/2022-07-27-machine-bolts-supplied-with-parts.md

 ---
 layout: post
 using_mathjax: false
-published: false
+published: true
-title: 'Machine bolts supplied with parts '
+title: 'Machine bolts supplied with parts'
-description: ''
-tags: [robot building]
+tags: [robot building, robot building tips, learn robotics at home]
-category: ''
 ---
 # Machine bolts in robot building

 Some handy robot kits and parts come with machine bolts (screws) and nuts.

 These are handy if you don't have the exact size needed but are often flawed in two major ways.